 HODs fill in the survey by one month before an SC meeting.

-The Secretariat compiles the surveys and provides a summary report to HODs two weeks before an SC meeting.
+The Secretariat compiles the surveys and provides a summary report to HODs and Chairs of SC and its expert groups two weeks before an SC meeting.
 Individual surveys conducted by each Member shall not be released.

 At an SC meeting, Members [HODs] hold a closed session to discuss invited experts’ performance and take decision to either extend incumbent experts for one more operational year or hire new experts.

+Chairs of SC expert groups communicate HODs’ suggestions and/or concerns, as collective, anonymized feedback, to the extended invited experts in a constructive and forward-looking way.